AngieC96/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 ```

 Member functions that are *defined* inside the class are **inlined**
-meaning that the compiler will replace the function call to its
-implementation (thus the executable becomes bigger).
-A good rule of
-thumb is that functions that are simple (e.g. a simple return or few
-lines of code) should be inlined.
-Bigger functions are recommended to
-be implemented outside the class.
-Remember that the name of the
-function is prefixed with the class name (see the implementation of
+meaning that the compiler will replace the function call to its implementation (thus the executable becomes bigger because whenever the class is called the compiler puts the body of the function there instead of writing it only one time).
+A good rule of thumb is that functions that are simple (e.g. a simple return or fewlines of code) should be inlined.
+Bigger functions are recommended to be implemented outside the class.
+Remember that the name of the function is prefixed with the class name (see the implementation of
 `bar()` above).

 - In a switch-case statement you can use several `case` labels for a single case